RSSchermer/ember-multiselect-checkboxes/README.md

   }
 }
 ```

-The params passed to the onchange action consist of:

-* `newSelection`: the subset of the options that is currently selected.
-* `value`: the corresponding value of the latest checkbox checked/unchecked.
-* `operation`: the operation of unchecking/checking a checkbox, there is two possible values, 'added' when checking a checkbox and 'removed' when unchecking a checkbox.

 Note that for long option lists, allowing the component to automatically update the value bound to the `selection`
 attribute may result in significantly better performance.